 Subsequently, he furthered his training with a fellowship in Craniofacial Surgery at Riley Hospital for Children at Indiana University in Indianapolis, Indiana.

-In addition to the practice of medicine, Dr. Fairbanks has a life long history of interest in the arts.
+In addition to the practice of medicine, Dr. Fairbanks has a life-long history of interest in the arts.
 This has come through his heritage and formal training.
+As a youth, he spent a season in Pietrasanta, Italy doing marble carving with his grandfather, Avard T. Fairbanks, sculptor.
 He serves as an instructor in a Medical Life Drawing and Sculpture Course, at a national professional society meeting, and continues his artwork to the benefit of his practice.
 Dr. Grant A. Fairbanks combines art and medicine in the form of Plastic Surgery.
 He believes that Plastic Surgery is the finest of the fine arts.

 Following the completion of his Plastic Surgery and Craniofacial Surgery training, he returned to Salt Lake City, Utah to practice Plastic Surgery.
 He is the past president of the Utah Plastic Surgery Society and the Salt Lake Surgical Society.
 Although Dr. Fairbanks is in the private practice of plastic surgery, he has continued his academic interest and serves as an adjunct assistant professor of surgery at the University of Utah.

 Dr. Fairbanks is board certified by the American Board of Plastic Surgery, which is recognized by the American Board of Medical Specialties.
-His affiliations include the American Society of Plastic Surgeons, the Utah Plastic Surgery Society, Utah Medical Association, Salt Lake Surgical Society, the American Cleft Palate-Craniofacial Association, and the Reed O. Dingman Society of Plastic Surgery at the University of
+His affiliations include the American Society of Plastic Surgeons, the Utah Plastic Surgery Society, Salt Lake Surgical Society, the American Cleft Palate-Craniofacial Association, and the Reed O. Dingman Society of Plastic Surgery at the University of Michigan.

 Dr. Fairbanks is a fully-trained craniofacial surgeon who has specialized expertise in total ear reconstruction for children born without an ear (microtia), otoplasty or ear pinning surgery, cleft lip and cleft palate surgery, surgery for the cleft lip nasal deformity, of cranial deformities, and other aspects of craniofacial surgery.
 Dr. Grant A. Fairbanks has developed advanced techniques for performing total ear reconstruction that provide amazing results.